2023 Compliance Trends: Staying Ahead in an Evolving Regulatory E...

 In a 2011 ruling, the IRS said that employers may deduct bonuses in the year they’re earned — even if there’s a risk of forfeiture — as long as any forfeited bonuses are reallocated among the remaining employees in the bonus pool rather than retained by the employer.
 Under such a plan, an employer satisfies the all-events test because the aggregate bonus amount is fixed at the end of the year, even though amounts allocated to specific employees aren’t determined until the payment date.

 Additional rules and limits apply to this strategy.
 To learn whether your current bonus plan allows you to take 2016 deductions for bonuses paid in early 2017, contact Doeren Mayhew’s tax advisors.
-If you don’t qualify this year, we can also help you design a bonus plan for 2017 that will allow you to accelerate deductions next year.
+If you don’t qualify this year, we can also help you design a bonus plan that will allow you to accelerate deductions next year.

 A quick registration is required to view our resources.